Rizwanbaigp/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-This game is created with the help HTML CSS and JavaScript
+This game is created with the help of HTML CSS and JavaScript